Complaints and handling personal data

 Dealing with a Subject Access Request (SAR)

 When Local Scout Groups, Districts, Counties/Areas/Regions (Scotland) receive a SAR, they should follow the guidance in the GDPR toolkit.
 Local Scout Groups, Districts, Counties/Areas/Regions (Scotland) are separate charities and therefore Data Controllers in their own right.
 Guidance on responding to a SAR.
-The Executive Committee is responsible for reviewing all provided documents to identify whether any third parties are identified in it and for either omitting or redacting identifying third party information from the documentation and ensuring lawful processing of data.
+The Trustee Board is responsible for reviewing all provided documents to identify whether any third parties are identified in it and for either omitting or redacting identifying third party information from the documentation and ensuring lawful processing of data.

 The Information Commissioners Office (ICO) have also developed guidance specifically related to complaint files: Access to information held in complaint files.
 If a SAR is submitted by a relevant party to a complaint, this may slow the progress of a complaint or appeal as it may provide more evidence or use resources to process the SAR, if this is the case it should be clearly communicated with those involved with the complaint.
 In some cases, it may be necessary to pause the complaint/appeal investigation until the outcome of the SAR is provided to the requestor and any reasonable time given so they can decide on how to proceed with the complaint/appeal.